 To serve better the citizens of the Commonwealth, Richard Bland College offers a number of alternative educational opportunities as outlined in the following paragraphs.
 Students may work with a faculty member through Independent Study or Directed Study.
 Evening and online courses are offered during the fall and spring semesters as well as during the summer for those who are unable to participate in the traditional academic schedule.
 Teacher recertification courses are offered on a regular basis.
 In addition, special on-campus programs are available to advanced high school students, members of the armed forces, and senior citizens.
 Richard Bland College awards college credit to students who score satisfactorily on the College Level Examination Program (CLEP) and also recognizes the Advanced Placement (AP) Tests for college-level courses completed while enrolled in an accredited secondary school.

 This opportunity for non-classroom teaching and learning follows the syllabus in all respects except for class attendance.
-Offered only under exceptional circumstances, this option requires approval by and participation of a Richard Bland College faculty member as well as approval of the Dean of Faculty.
+Offered only under exceptional circumstances, this option requires approval by and participation of a Richard Bland College faculty member as well as approval of the Provost.
 Grading follows the traditional system.

 This opportunity for non-classroom teaching and learning is initiated by a student who desires an in-depth study of a topic not found in the curriculum.
-The content and learning objectives are suggested by the student and approved by a faculty mentor and by the Dean of Faculty.
+The content and learning objectives are suggested by the student and approved by a faculty mentor and by the Provost.
 No more than three credit hours may be earned through this option.
 Grading may be either pass/fail or traditional.

 Evening and Online College

 Evening and online courses have the same credit status as day courses.
-A schedule of offerings is available from the Office of the Registrar by calling (804) 862-6236, or by going to the College website.
+A schedule of offerings is available from the Office of Records & Registration by calling (804) 862-6238, or by going to the College website.